sanjeev1508/agentic-rag-system/README.md

 # Agentic RAG System

-This is a modular, multi-agent Retrieval-Augmented Generation (RAG) system that uses a controller and reasoning agent to answer user queries based on uploaded documents.
-The system uses FAISS for vector storage, sentence-transformers for embeddings, and supports LLM APIs like NVIDIA and Groq.
+This is a modular, **multi-agent Retrieval-Augmented Generation (RAG)** system that uses a controller and reasoning agent to answer user queries based on uploaded documents.
+The system uses FAISS for vector storage, SentenceTransformers for embeddings, and supports LLM APIs like NVIDIA and Groq.

 ---